tilakkhana/jlox/README.md

 ![Project Status](https://img.shields.io/badge/status-in%20progress-yellow)

 Welcome to the 'jlox' interpreter project, an implementation of a tree-walking interpreter for the 'jlox' language, written in Java, as described in Robert Nystrom's book, "*Crafting Interpreters*".
-This project follows the book's imlpementation while tackling additional challenges and features introduced in each chapter.

 ## Table of Contents